 Hi, my name is Maggie and I am a qualified MA Dramatherapist, registered with the Health and Care Professions Council (HCPC), and the British Association of Dramatherapists (BADTH).
-I offer one-to-one and/or group short and long-term creative art therapy/ psychotherapy online (due to Covid 19) usually for those based in the locations of Shoreham-By-Sea, Brighton and Hove.
-My sessions offer professional, warm, safe, confidential support, currently through phone or online via Skype.
+I offer one-to-one and/or group short and long-term creative art therapy/ psychotherapy online (due to Covid 19) usually based in the locations of Shoreham-By-Sea, Brighton and Hove.
+My sessions offer professional, warm, safe, confidential support, currently through phone or online.

 I have worked for many years with adults, young people and children and I also bring to my practice experience from both educational and healthcare sectors.
 I also have a special interest in working with those who are Carers as well as those suffering from chronic health conditions.
 I work inclusively with cultural diversity, beliefs and values and I’m experienced working with a broad range of areas including: